 - Community Events and Walking Tours

-RAINSCAPING – WHAT IT IS ABOUT & WHY
+RAINSCAPING – WHAT IT IS And its benefits

 Rainscaping includes strategies such as rain water harvesting, composting and care for the soil, organic garden management, permeable paving, rain gardens, bioswales, woodland restoration and pocket forests, and stream bank restoration if you have a creek in your garden.

 A rain garden is a small bowl shaped area in the garden that catches water from roof and driveway and allows it to soak into the ground instead of flowing over the road into the sewers and the lake.
 This reduces flooding and keeps pollutants out of the lake.